scikit-learn/enhancement_proposals/slep000/proposal.rst

 for the vote.
 To this end, the SLEP draft is reviewed for structure, formatting, and other errors.
 Approval criteria are:

-- It sound and complete.
+- The draft is sound and complete.
 The ideas must make technical sense.
-- The reviewers do not consider whether they seem likely to be accepted.
+- The initial PR reviewer(s) should not consider whether the SLEP seems likely to be accepted.
-- The title accurately describes the content.
+- The title of the SLEP draft accurately describes its content.

 Reviewers are generally quite lenient about this initial review, expecting that problems will be corrected by the further reviewing process. **Note**: Approval